- Majors & Minors

 - Be in good standing at the college(s) you previously attended

-If you've completed fewer than 24 transferable college credits, you must meet the criteria above in addition to the criteria for freshmen.
+If you've completed fewer than 24 (including in progress) transferable college credits, you must meet the criteria above in addition to the criteria for freshmen.

-Note: Transferable credit is defined as college-level credits completed at the time of application with a grade of "D" or above from a regionally accredited school.
+Note: Transferable credit is defined as college-level credits completed at the time of application with a grade of "D" or above from an institution accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA), including the American Council on Education (ACE).
 Remedial coursework does not qualify for credit at UND.
 Credits transferred from schools that use a quarter or other system will be converted to semester credits.

 Do I need to complete a separate application to be admitted to my degree program?